-[The reason the variability ignores whether a function is declared as impure is that even in this case variability does not depend on the function.
+[The restrictions for calling functions declared as impure serve a similar purpose as the variability restrictions, see section 12.3, and thus it is not necessary to consider purity in the definition of variability.
 Consider a function reading an external file and returning some value from that file.
 Different uses can have the file updated before the simulation (as a parameter-expression), or during the simulation (as a discrete-time expression).
 Thus it depends on the use case and the specific file, not the function itself, and it would even be possible to update the file in continuous time (as part of an algorithm) and still use the same function.]